-To crossprobe the objects selected by the find and expand commands, click Select in the Select in Analyst column.
+You can crossprobe the objects selected by the find and expand commands, by right-clicking and choosing Select in Analyst column.
 The schematic views highlight the objects located by these commands.
-For other viewing operations, see Viewing and Manipulating Collections (Tcl Commands), on page 84.
+For other viewing operations, see Viewing and Manipulating Collections with Tcl Commands, on page 88

 - 2. To create a collection that is made up of other collections, do this: - Define the collections as described in the previous step.
-These collections must be defined before you can concatenate them or add them together in a new collection. - To concatenate collections or add to collections, type a name for the new collection in the Collection Name column.
-Set Commands to one of the operator commands like c_union or c_diff.
-Type the appropriate arguments in Command Arguments.
-See Creating Collections (Tcl Commands), on page 78 for a list of available commands and the Reference Manual for the complete syntax. - Click Run Commands.
-The software runs through the commands in sequence, so you must first define collections before doing any group or comparative operations.
+These collections must be defined before you can concatenate them or add them together in a new collection. - To concatenate collections or add to collections, type a name for the new collection in the Name column.
+Type the appropriate operator commands like c_union or c_diff in the Command column.
+See Creating Collections using Tcl Commands, on page 85 for a list of available commands and the Reference Manual for their syntax.

-The software saves the information in the constraint file for the project.
+The software saves the collection information in the constraint file for the project.

-- 3. To apply constraints to a collection do the following: - Define a collection as described in the previous steps. - Go to the appropriate SCOPE tab and specify the collection name where you would normally specify the object name.
+- 3. To apply constraints to a collection do the following: - Define a collection as described in the previous steps.

+Go to the appropriate SCOPE tab and specify the collection name where you would normally specify the object name.
 Collections defined in the SCOPE interface are available from the pull-down object lists.
 The following figure shows the collections defined in step 1 available for setting a false path constraint.